Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Non-holonomic effects

-To compute the $\delta\epsilon^\alpha$ splitting we introduce curvature in the dispersion by replacing $v_F(\nu k_\varphi-k_F-\nu A_\varphi)$ in Eq. \eqref{model} with $-W\cos\left[(k_\varphi-\nu A_\varphi)a_0\right]-\mu$, i.e., the dispersion of a tight-binding description of an effective mass model for the junction electrons.
-Here $a_0$ is the tight-binding lattice spacing, $W = 1/(ma_0^2)$ is the half-bandwidth, $m$ is the effective mass and $\mu$ is the chemical potential measured from half-filling.
-The spectrum of the junction as a function of $\mu$ across the full band is shown in Fig. \ref{fig:mu}(a,b) for two sets of representative model parameters with a finite $\alpha = 3$meV nm.
-For the special case $\Delta_0=\Delta_1$ and $\Phi/\Phi_0\approx 0.5$ in panel (a) the two $\nu=\pm 1$ level pairs coalesce into a four-fold quasi-degenerate solitonic mode at zero energy across the band.
+\editE{To compute the $\delta\epsilon^\alpha$ splitting we consider a finite curvature in the dispersion by using the tight-binding model at finite filling.
+Its dispersion curvature is finite throughout the bandwidth, except at its center ($\mu = 0$), where the curvature vanishes.} The Bogoliubov spectrum of the junction as a function of $\mu$ across the full band is shown in Fig. \ref{fig:mu}(a,b) for two sets of representative model parameters with a finite $\alpha = 3$meV nm.
+For the special case $\Delta_0=\Delta_1$ and $\Phi/\Phi_0\approx 0.5$ in panel (a), the two $\nu=\pm 1$ level pairs coalesce into a four-fold quasi-degenerate solitonic mode at zero energy across the band.
 In all cases, the spin splitting of the solitonic levels is small, and cannot be resolved at the meV scales shown.
 In Fig. \ref{fig:mu}(c) we show the splitting $\delta\epsilon^\alpha$ at zoomed-in $\mu$eV scales for several fluxes and $\Delta_0=\Delta_1$.
-For flux $\Phi/\Phi_0 = 0.55$ (orange line) and higher fluxes, the splitting is found to be described rather accurately (up to a superimposed oscillation around the band center) by the following formula (dashed black line) \beq \delta\epsilon^\alpha \approx \frac{\alpha}{R}\frac{\Phi}{\Phi_0}\frac{|\mu|}{W}. \eeq However, at smaller fluxes approaching $\Phi/\Phi_0 = 0.5$ from above (green and blue curves), the splitting is suppressed.
+For flux $\Phi/\Phi_0 = 0.55$ (orange line) and higher fluxes, the splitting is found to be described rather accurately (up to a superimposed oscillation around the band center) by the following formula (dashed black line): \beq \delta\epsilon^\alpha \approx \frac{\alpha}{R}\frac{\Phi}{\Phi_0}\frac{|\mu|}{W}, \eeq \editE{where, recall, $W$ is the half-bandwidth}.
+However, at smaller fluxes approaching $\Phi/\Phi_0 = 0.5$ from above (green and blue curves), the splitting is suppressed.

 Two main results may be drawn.
-First, the residual splitting due to dispersion curvature effects in the SASQ is upper-bounded by the scale $\alpha/R$, which is in the $\sim 1\mu$eV scale for micron-sized junctions (GHz frequencies), although actual splittings can be much smaller.
-And second, the residual splitting and non-holonomic effects are completely suppressed when either $\Phi/\Phi_0$ approaches $0.5$ or the density of states at the Fermi energy becomes flat, as corresponds to half filling in the above model, and to the linear dispersion in the model of Eq. \eqref{model}.
+First, the residual splitting due to dispersion-curvature effects in the SASQ is upper-bounded by the scale $\alpha/R$, which is in the $\sim 1\mu$eV scale for micron-sized junctions ($\sim 1$GHz frequencies), although actual splittings can be much smaller.
+And second, the residual splitting and non-holonomic effects are completely suppressed when either $\Phi/\Phi_0$ approaches $0.5$ or the density of states at the Fermi energy becomes flat, as corresponds to half filling above, and to the linear dispersion in the model of Eq. \eqref{model}. \editE{In Appendix \ref{ap:disorder} we revisit these results in the presence of non-magnetic disorder.}